Tom-Gooding/Demos/README.md

-# Demos
+# Welcome 👋
-The 'Demos' repository is a repository to hold:
+This Portfolio is a repository to hold samples of work I've completed in my professional career and during my time in academia.

 ## 1) Professional Writing Samples.
 This repository contains samples of writing including: